 Summary of Recent Activities

 During the months of October through December 2013, Dr. Tilahun and his research team continued their work at their different project sites.
 Since the PEER project is carried out as part of the newly established PhD program in Integrated Water Management at the school of Civil and Water Resources Engineering of Bahir Dar University, the efforts to admit more PhD students continued during that time as well.
 Four new students were admitted to the program and joined the PEER project at Bir Watershed.
-During the las6t quarter of 2013, second year PhD students analyzed their data and continued drafting their paper which will be presented at the international conference in May 2014 at Bahir Darand.
-In November 2013, the research team took thirty first year MSc Hydraulic Engineering students to Debre Mawi watershed to present PEER research that is being conducted and discussed threats of gully erosion.
-In January 2014 Dr. Tilahun is planning to travel to London to partner on a new project on adaptive governance of mountain ecosystem services for poverty alleviation, enabled by environmental virtual observatories (MOUNTAIN-EVO) led by the Imperial College London.
+During the last quarter of 2013, second-year PhD students analyzed their data and continued drafting their paper to be presented at the international conference in May 2014 at Bahir Dar.
+In November 2013, the research team took thirty first-year MSc Hydraulic Engineering students to Debre Mawi watershed to present PEER research that is being conducted and discussed threats of gully erosion.
+In January 2014 Dr. Tilahun is planning to travel to London to partner on a new project led by the Imperial College London on adaptive governance of mountain ecosystem services for poverty alleviation, enabled by environmental virtual observatories (MOUNTAIN-EVO).
 At the meeting, Dr. Tilahun will present his PEER research results.
 Maintenance work for damaged structures within the watershed is expected to continue, and a second round of data collection is estimated to be conducted between June and September 2014.

 Back to PEER Cycle 1 Grant Recipients